Understanding Parental and Maternity Leave Top-Up Benefits

 Maternity leave, also known as pregnancy leave, is available to pregnant parents and it allows them time off during pregnancy, childbirth, and recuperation.
 Eligible Ontario employees are entitled to a maximum of 17 weeks of maternity leave.
 Parental leave is available to all parents for up to a maximum of 63 weeks.
 Mothers can add parental leave onto their maternity for a maximum of 78 weeks between maternity and parental leave.
 This allows parents to care for and bond with their new child.
 Employers are not obligated to pay employees while they are on maternity or parental leave, which is why top-up benefits play such an important role in family planning.

-The Importance of Top-Up Benefits
+The Importance of Parental and Maternity Leave Top-Up Benefits

 Top-up benefits are additional payments made by employers to supplement the standard benefits provided by Employment Insurance (EI) during pregnancy and parental leaves.
 These top-ups can significantly alleviate the financial strain on families, allowing parents to focus on nurturing their newborns without the added stress of financial instability.
 However, a recent report by Maturn highlights the reality that nearly 40% of Canadian mothers did not receive any employer financial top-up during their maternity leave.
 Of those who did, 59% were not offered additional support such as coaching programs, counseling, or childcare assistance.